What Age Will We Be in Heaven?

 Recently I’ve been reading through the prophets, specifically Isaiah.
-In Isaiah 35:5-6 it says, “Then will the eyes of the blind be opened and the ears of the dead unstopped.
+In Isaiah 35:5-6 it says, “Then will the eyes of the blind be opened and the ears of the deaf unstopped.
 Then will the lame leap like a deer, and the mute tongue shout for joy.
 Water will gush forth in the wilderness and streams in the desert.”
 Isaiah here is very clearly depicting the final eschaton, the final state and what it will be like.
 This of course begs the question, will there be a resurrection in which we have babies and old people or will we be resurrected at the same age we died?

 Answering this question does require a bit of sanctified speculation.
 First of all, when God created Adam and Eve in Eden, He created them with apparent age.
 Also, Jesus apparently died and resurrected at the prime of His physical development.